Shaheer McBride

-Shaheer McBride (born February 8, 1985) is a former American football wide receiver.
+Shaheer McBride (born February 8, 1985) is an American former football wide receiver.
 He was signed by the Philadelphia Eagles as an undrafted free agent in 2008.
 He played college football at Delaware State.

 McBride has also played for the Hartford Colonials.

 College career

 McBride played four seasons at Delaware State University, where he finished 2nd in all-time catches, and 3rd in all-time yards.

 Professional career

-After going undrafted in the 2008 NFL Draft, McBride was signed by the Philadelphia Eagles as an undrafted free agent.
+After going undrafted in the 2008 NFL draft, McBride was signed by the Philadelphia Eagles as an undrafted free agent.
 He spent the entire 2008 season on the team's practice squad.

 McBride was waived by the Eagles on August 25, 2009.